 Post or email – Download the Application Form (in Word) on this page, fill in your details and post with your CV, memory stick (see ‘How do you send your images’ below) and cheque to: Printfest, 3 Stockbridge Lane, Ulverston, Cumbria LA12 7BG.
 Or email to email@example.com

 BACS: on-line payments are the preferred method, the sort code and account number will be found on the application form.

 Cheque: cheques should be made payable to ‘Ulverston Printfest’ and posted to: Printfest, 3 Stockbridge Lane, Ulverston, Cumbria LA12 7BG.
 They will only be cashed if your application is successful.

-Paypal: Click the Paypal button to pay using Paypal, debit or credit card.
+Paypal: Click the Paypal button to pay using Paypal.